 6.4.2.1 General

 The purpose of the UE-requested PDU session modification procedure is to enable the UE to request modification of a PDU session or to indicate a change of 3GPP PS data off UE status for a PDU session.
 The UE shall not request a PDU session modification for an LADN when the UE is located outside the LADN service area.
+If the UE supports reflective QoS, the UE shall initiate this procedure as follows:

+a) the UE is operating in single-registration mode with N26 interface supported in the network and the UE needs to indicate the support of reflective QoS after an inter-system change from S1 mode to N1 mode; or

+b) to revoke the previously indicated support for reflective QoS.

-If the UE supports Reflective QoS, and the UE is operating in single-registration mode with N26 interface supported in the network, the UE shall initiate this procedure to indicate the support of Reflective QoS after an inter-system change from S1 mode to N1 mode.
+If the UE supports acting as a type C host as specified in IETF RFC 4191 [36], and the UE is operating in single-registration mode with N26 interface supported in the network, the UE shall initiate the UE-requested PDU session modification procedure to indicate the support of multi-homed IPv6 PDU session after an inter-system change from S1 mode to N1 mode.

+If the UE can support more than 16 packet filters for a PDU session of "IPv4", "IPv6", "IPv4v6", or "Ethernet" PDU session type, the UE shall initiate the UE-requested PDU session modification procedure to indicate the maximum number of packet filters that can be supported for the PDU session after an inter-system change from S1 mode to N1 mode.